YoyPa/isw/README.md

 # ISW / Ice-Sealed Wyvern

 ## Warning
-- isw was made/tested with MSI GS40 6QE, please verify that your EC (Embedded Controler) work the same way before trying.
+- isw was made/tested with MSI GS40 6QE, check that your EC (Embedded Controler) work the same way before trying.
 - You can find documentation on the wiki: https://github.com/YoyPa/isw/wiki/How-EC-work-(for-GS40-6QE-at-least)
 - isw is only tested under Arch/Manjaro (systemd).
 - Use it at your own risk !